 Productivity is contagious

-It’s the reason I joined a coworking space when I started working remote nearly four years ago.
+It’s the reason I joined a coworking space when I started working remotely nearly four years ago.
 There’s something really motivating about being immersed in a group of hardworking people.

 Every time I grabbed a coffee, I passed ten productive people along the way.
 That always made me want to come back and buckle down on whatever I was doing.